ruuda/musium/docs/tagging.md

 with only _John Legend_ as the album artist, then it will not show up in the album list of _The Roots_, and if you tag it with _John Legend & The Roots_ as album artist, then it will neither show up under _John Legend_ nor under _The Roots_.
-If the individual tracks are credited to all artists, Musium is still able to find those tracks individually in search.
+If the track artist of individual tracks lists all artists, Musium is still able to find those tracks individually in search by searching for any of the artists.

 Before Musium version **TODO**, albums in Musium belonged to exactly one artist, so option **1** and **2** were the only ways of tagging a collaboration album.